SILDTeam/LEFA-GE/README.md

 this code is just the beginning/studies/research of what this could be in the future
 the code is totally poorly optimized

+The advancement of the engine and the features in it are added according to what I need.

+example :  if I need fast loading of textures, this is an addition to the engine

 ### Requirements to compile or run